 Any parishioner who desires to help with the appeal, please contact us.

 Dennis Luecke • 636-327-6675

 Your participation, no matter how small – even a dollar, will help.
 Why even a dollar?
 Each year our parish applies for a Viability Grant from the Archdiocese funded by the ACA.
 In 2017, we were awarded $50,000 to help us pay down our debt.
 The ACA has awarded us a grant for this purpose for the past several years.
-These factors all help us when we are writing the grant proposal:
+All these factors help us when we are writing the grant proposal:

 - % family participation

 This is why even a small gift helps us, as it bolsters our percentage of participation.

 Even though we're asking our parishioners to donate because it does directly help our parish, the ACA should be viewed as an opportunity for stewardship, engagement, and education about the Church’s shared mission.
 It is easy to ask, “What’s in it for us?" but one should focus on the willingness to give as Jesus did without expecting something in return.
 The appeal provides funding for programs that serve the greater St. Louis community's most immediate needs.
 Ministries include:

 - Catholic education, including elementary and high schools, special education, Newman Centers, and ongoing formation for priests and deacons

 - Promotion of human dignity, including help for immigrants and refugees, food pantries, and other services for the homeless and those in need and efforts to defend life, marriage, and religious liberty

 - Leadership and missionary discipleship, including vocations, adult catechesis, support for religious communities, prayer and healing ministries, and communications and youth programming